-The proposed project includes the construction of a new homeless shelter site at a Recreation and Parks site that will provide emergency shelter, hygiene, storage, and food services to people experiencing homelessness.
-The project site is located on a parcel comprised of one lot in the North Hollywood area of the North Hollywood - Valley Village Community Plan Area in the City of Los Angeles Council District 2 (CD 02),11471-11484 Chandler Blvd., North Hollywood, CA 91601, Assessor's Parcel Number (APN) 2334-002-900, see Figure 1 - Project Site Location.
-The project site is on an irregularly shaped approximately 21,706-sf City of Los Angeles Department of Recreation and Parks owned parcel that is currently developed as a park (City of Los Angeles Department of City Planning, 2020).
+The proposed project includes the construction of a new homeless shelter site at a Recreation and Parks owned site that will provide emergency shelter, hygiene, storage, and food services to people experiencing homelessness.
+The project site is located on a parcel comprised of one lot in the North Hollywood area of the North Hollywood - Valley Village Community Plan Area in the City of Los Angeles Council District 2 (CD 02), 6099 Laurel Canyon Blvd., North Hollywood, CA 91606, Assessor's Parcel Number (APN) 2334-002-900, see Figure 1 - Project Site Location.
+The project site is on an irregularly shaped approximately 57,240-sf City of Los Angeles Department of Recreation and Parks owned parcel that is currently (City of Los Angeles Department of City Planning, 2020) used as City park, for passive recreation.

-The project includes the construction of a new homeless shelter site at a Recreation and Parks site that includes pallet shelters with beds for up to 66 individuals experiencing homelessness, in furtherance of providing emergency homeless shelter beds in the City of Los Angeles.
+The project includes the construction of a new homeless pallet shelter site at a Recreation and Parks owned site that includes beds for up to 175 individuals.
 Pallet shelters are small, detached, pre-fabricated cabins made of aluminum and composite materials that will be assembled on site.
-The project includes approximately 34 pallet shelters; 32 with double beds (64 occupants) and 2 with ADA single beds.
-Additionally, there will be two pallets for administration and one pallet for storage, both with no beds.
+The project includes approximately 96 pallet shelters; 83 with double beds and nine with ADA single beds, three pallets for staff, and one pallet for storage.
 The shelter will be operated consistent with the Los Angeles Homeless Services Authority's (LAHSA) program requirements for bridge shelters including, but not limited to, LAHSA's Scope of Required Services and Program Standards.
 A third-party service provider will operate the project for the City and it is anticipated that a lease or similar operating and/or funding agreements may be executed.